I thought I was raising culturally literate kids.

-The other day, I found myself in a parenting pickle that had me questioning every parenting move I’ve ever made.
+Then the other day, my daughter had me questioning every parenting move I’ve ever made.

-It all started innocently enough.
-Watching TV, a commercial for a show came on/ My daughter, cool as a cucumber turned to me and remarked:
+It started innocently enough.
+A commercial came on and she turned to me and said:

-“It’s cool Angela Bassett went from that 9/11 show to Black Panther.
-Lots of TV actresses aren’t in such huge movies, right?”
+“It’s cool that Angela Bassett went from that 9/11 show to Black Panther.
+Most TV actresses don’t end up in movies that big, right?”

 From comedies to family dramas to Rom-Coms and yes gritty dramas and historical pieces – we were representing on screen.